NeonGamerBot-QK/catppuccin-libre-office/README.md

 > [!WARNING]
 > This will overwrite your main config for libre office and back it up before it does.

-run script: `bash scripts/install_theme.sh themes/flavor/accent/catppuccin-flavor-accent.xcu`
+Run  the script: `bash scripts/install_theme.sh themes/flavor/accent/catppuccin-flavor-accent.xcu`
-replace variables `flavor`, `accent` with correct values.

 <!-- The FAQ section is optional.
 Remove if needed.-->
 <!--